datacentricdesign/id5415/collections/_id5415/3-2-assignment.md

 > Back to your repository in VS Code, do not forget to pull the latest version and start up your python virtual environment.

 First, we create a Git branch.
 In VS Code, click on your Git branch in the bottom left corner.
-Then, select `Create new branch from` .
+Then, select `Create a new branch from` .
 It will prompt you for the name of your new branch (e.g. `explore-sensor-jacky` ) as well as the branch you want to start (e.g. `master` ).

 Alternatively, you can open the Terminal and type in the following `git checkout` command in which '-b' stand for 'new branch'.